henry4711lp/tensorflow_glider_tailnumber_recognition/README.md

 # Tensorflow Glider Tail Number Recognition

-This is a simple Tensorflow program, that tries to identify Glider Tail Numbers beginning with a single Letter following a - and 4 numbers e.g. D-1234.
+This is a simple Tensorflow program, that tries to identify Glider Tail Numbers beginning with a single Letter following a "-" and 4 numbers e.g. D-1234.

 TODO:\
-    - Integration of webcam scanning \
+    - Integration of webcam scanning car plate \
     - Integration of webstream/stream \
     - Getting Data from a pre recognized glider cutout \
     - combining data with FLARM \